8 Common Weight Loss Challenges Nutrisystem Newbies Face & How to Beat ThemArticle posted in: FreshStart

 - Check out this helpful article: 10 Hacks to Make Drinking More Water a Breeze > for more tips on squeezing in more liquids.

 2. You think that skipping meals might accelerate your weight loss.
-Or, you get to the point where even the trimmed down meals on the plan seem like too much.
+Or, you get to the point where even the trimmed down weight loss meals on the plan seem like too much.

 Remember that the Nutrisystem program is scientifically designed to help you lose weight in the most efficient and healthy way.
 Skipping meals is a big no-no. You need every one of those calories and all of those nutrients to stay healthy and keep your calorie-burning metabolism chugging along.